Yilmaz4/MandelbrotVoyage/README.md

 The Mandelbrot set is calculated in real time as you zoom in/out or move the set around.
 The following video was recorded with an RTX 3070 and Ryzen 7 5800X.

 ![](https://github.com/Yilmaz4/MandelbrotVoyage/blob/main/ezgif-4-23ea85e69c.gif)

+The most you can zoom in is 10^14 due to the limiations of floating point numbers.
+I do plan to

+System requirements:

+- A CUDA compatible GPU (so only NVIDIA GPUs for now, I don't have an AMD GPU to test with)

+- Minimum 200 MB VRAM